suleymanarslan/notebook/quotes/english.md

   * [Mahatma Gandi](#mahatma-gandhi)
   * [Omar Khayyám](#omar-khayyám)
   * [Goethe](#goethe)

+> We have two lives, and the second begins when we realize we only have one.
+― Confucius

 > All happy families are alike; each unhappy family is unhappy in its own way.
 — Leo Tolstoy